-High-fat diets, such as those heavy on red meat, are associated with prostate cancer in men.
-Furthermore, there are higher incidences of prostate, pancreatic and colon cancer in people who eat a lot of well-done, fried or barbequed meats.
+High-fat diets, such as those heavy in red meat, are associated with prostate cancer in men.
+Furthermore, there are higher incidences of prostate, pancreatic, and colon cancer in people who eat a lot of well-done, fried, or barbequed meats.
 When meat is cooked and charred at high temperatures, chemicals are formed that are known to cause prostate and other cancers in animals.

 Favor poultry and fish.
 When eating beef, pork or lamb, try to stick with 4-ounce portions of lean cuts, like round steaks, roasts (eye round, bottom round, filet mignon, flank steak), those with ‘loin’ in the name (sirloin and pork tenderloin) and ground beef labeled at least 95 percent lean.
-Pork and lamb can be ground to specific fat content if you work with your local butcher, Valenzuela says.
-Opt for baking, broiling or poaching your choices.
+Pork and lamb can be ground to specific fat content if you work with your local butcher.
+Dieticians say opt for baking, broiling, or poaching your choices.

 And if you do grill or fry meat (this goes for poultry and fish, too), flip it often to reduce the formation of carcinogens, and be sure to remove charred bits before you chow down.